Lennox Lewis vs. Hasim Rahman: Aftermath

 Following his upset victory, Rahman became an overnight sensation.
 Less than a month after his victory, Rahman signed a $5 million deal with influential promoter Don King.
 Shortly before joining King's stable, cable giants HBO and Showtime entered into negotiations with Rahman in an attempt to get exclusive rights to air his fights.
 Showtime offered Rahman an estimated $19.25 million to sign with them and face their premier fighter Mike Tyson in the first defense of his newly won titles, while HBO offered Rahman $17 million to instead face Lewis in a rematch, but Rahman turned down both offers and instead agreed to a match with Danish fighter Brian Nielsen that would earn him an additional $5 million.
 The Rahman–Nielsen fight fell through, however, and it was announced in June that Rahman would defend his titles against David Izon.
 Lewis, however, had a rematch clause in his contract and went to court in hopes of gaining his rematch with Rahman and in June, a judge ruled in Lewis' favor, giving him the legal right to face Rahman for the titles.
 In August, both sides were able to reach an agreement and the rematch was announced for 17 November 2001 in Las Vegas.
 Lewis avenged the defeat, regaining the heavyweight titles via fourth-round knockout.

+Despite airing at 3.15am on Sunday morning, 1.4 million viewers tuned in on BBC One.